-Done in an episode of NCIS between Tony and Ziva, to decide who was going to keep the map and do the navigation in the woods.
+Done a few times on NCIS between Tony and Ziva.
+In one episode, it's to decide who was going to keep the map and do the navigation in the woods.
 Tony wins, but start walking in the wrong direction.

 The MythBusters build team will occasionally use RPS to decide who gets to pull the quick-release or trigger the explosives.

 Similarly, the presenters on Top Gear played it to determine who would have the "honor" of driving the Caterham-7 kit car they'd just assembled.

 Appeared in the QI episode "Fingers and Fumbs," as a double-or-nothing wager if the panelists used the special forfeit "F-word" (no points for guessing which one).
 Stephen Fry spent a good five minutes explaining winning game strategies — and then lost or tied every single game.